qiaolb/redmine/4.0/redmine/plugins/additionals/docs/manual.rst

 * If ''Assigned to'' is not assigned to a user and the new issue status is x then the issue is auto assigned to the first group with users of the pre-defined role.

 .. note:: Use Case: The issue author does not know whom the issue should be assigned to.
 Or he is unsure who will be responsible for solving the task.
 In that case the issue for example with the status "To Do" is automatically assigned to the first group, which does contain a user of the pre-selected project manager role.
 Imagine you have a group called "Support", and there are users assigend to the "Manager" role, this support group will be automatically adressed to solve the issue when the issue author saves it.

+* Time log for issues required.

+.. note:: For each issue of the selected trackers, a time logging is necessary if the issue is to receive one of the defined status properties.
+The time logging is not required if there does no rights exist for the creation of time logging or if the user has the authorization *Time logging not required*.

+Please note, that a user with administration rights will always be able to do all those things a normal user is not allowed to.

 Projects section
 ----------------